rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 <ul><li><i class="icon-book"></i>Class Method: This method can only be accessed via the API class object. <ul><li><code>EB.Application.restore()</code> </li></ul></li></ul>

 ### setApplicationNotify()
 This method allows your application to register for application specific events like application activation/deactivation, UI creation/destruction as well as others.
-Check the Callback tab for details.
+Check the Callback section for details.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>